adrianmarple/orbitron/games/README.md

 - `statusDisplay`: how the game state is shown.
 Honestly this is pretty much bespoke for every game and you may have to alter the code elsewhere to get what you want
    - current options are: "rankedscore", "cooperativescore", and "battleroyale"

-### CONFIG
+### Game settings

-Addition configurations are added by passing an `additional_config` dictionary to your `Game`'s initializer.
+Addition settings are added by passing an `additional_config` dictionary to your `Game`'s initializer.
 These are copied along with the global config and will be unique to that game an unaffected by identically named config variables in other games.

 The contents of these dictionaries will be turned into attributes and so can be accessed with a `.` (e.g. as `game.MY_VAR` if `additional_config = {"MY_VAR": true}`).